Daham/mmdetection3d/RESEARCH_PAPER_DRAFT.md

 Our implementation leverages the MMDetection3D framework [28], a comprehensive and extensible platform for 3D object detection research that provides standardized implementations of state-of-the-art methods and evaluation protocols.
 We build upon the SECOND [5] architecture as our base detector, which employs sparse 3D convolutions for efficient processing of voxelized point clouds.
 This choice provides a strong foundation for evaluating the impact of our learnable voxelization approach while maintaining compatibility with established sparse convolution operations.

-The experimental infrastructure consists of NVIDIA GPUs with 24GB memory capacity, enabling efficient training of our memory-optimized architecture while accommodating the computational demands of multi-scale voxel processing.
-All experiments are conducted using mixed-precision training with automatic mixed precision (AMP) to maximize GPU utilization and enable larger batch sizes.
-Our training protocol employs a compact 5-epoch schedule specifically designed for adaptive voxelization research, with each epoch requiring approximately 50 minutes, resulting in total training time of approximately 4 hours per experiment.
-This efficient training schedule enables extensive ablation studies and hyperparameter exploration while maintaining research productivity.
+The experimental infrastructure consists of a high-performance NVIDIA RTX 4070 Super GPU with 12GB GDDR6X VRAM capacity, providing the computational power necessary for training our memory-optimized adaptive voxelization architecture.
+The substantial GPU memory enables processing of large-scale point clouds while accommodating the computational demands of multi-scale voxel processing and the additional overhead introduced by our learnable scale parameters.
+All experiments are conducted using mixed-precision training with automatic mixed precision (AMP) to maximize GPU utilization and enable larger batch sizes while maintaining numerical stability.
+The RTX 4070 Super's Ada Lovelace architecture and high-bandwidth memory provide the parallel processing capabilities particularly crucial for our approach, as the adaptive voxelization process requires dynamic memory allocation and parallel processing of multiple scale pathways simultaneously.

+Our training protocol employs a compact 5-epoch schedule specifically designed for adaptive voxelization research, with each epoch requiring approximately 50 minutes on the RTX 4070 Super infrastructure, resulting in total training time of approximately 4 hours per experiment.
+This efficient training schedule, enabled by the modern GPU hardware, facilitates extensive ablation studies and hyperparameter exploration while maintaining research productivity.
+The RTX 4070 Super's RT cores and CUDA cores provide the computational throughput necessary for real-time gradient computation through our differentiable voxelization pipeline, ensuring stable convergence of both detection and voxelization parameters.

 ### 4.3 Baseline Methods and Comparative Analysis